-The comments were further categorized under one to three subtopics to allow USACE to better understand the input received from the public (Table 8).
-This section describes the subtopics that were addressed in the majority of comments because they represent the issues that many stakeholders are concerned about but is not intended to fully capture all concerns or ideas raised.
-The full list of subtopics and associated number of comments submitted for each can be found in Table 8.
-Below is a summary of the most predominant subtopics that were identified.
+The comments were further categorized under 1-3 subtopics to allow USACE to better understand the input received from the public.
+This section describes the subtopics that were addressed in the majority of comments because they represent the issues that many stakeholders are concerned about, but is not intended to fully capture all concerns or ideas raised.
+The full list of subtopics and associated number of comments submitted for each can be found in Table 9.
+To review all public comment documents received during the scoping period, please see the Appendix J. Below is a summary of the most predominant subtopics that were identified.